Robert Siewert: After 1945, political repression

 After the war, Siewert rejoined the KPD and began in Halle (Saale) with the rebuilding of the KPD in the Province of Saxony.
 By July 1945, he was being rejected by the secretariat of the SED Central Committee because of his KPO activities and he was replaced as district party leader.
 Nonetheless, he was able to become the first vice president of the Province of Saxony and later, Minister of the Interior of Saxony-Anhalt.

 In 1950, the SED began launching campaigns against the one-time members of the KPO, initiating repressive measures against Siewert and others.
 Siewert was demoted as Minister and installed in a minor position within the Ministry.
 Furthermore, he was forced to write a self-critical article in Neuen Deutschland (New Germany), which was published on 25 January 1950.
 A few weeks later, on 15 March, it was labeled "inadequate" and he was forced to write another, even more self-critical article.
 One issue was the Central Party Control Commission's view that the KPO had not become an agent of financial capitalism, but rather had been one from the beginning.

 Rehabilitation

 After Stalin's death and the revelation of his crimes, the SED was "destalinized" and Siewert was rehabilitated.
-He was recognized with a number of national awards.
+He was recognized with a number of national awards, including the Order of Karl Marx.
 He remained employed in the Ministry of Construction and was active in the leadership of the GDR's Union of Persecutees of the Nazi Regime.

 Siewert died on 2 November 1973 in Berlin and was laid to rest in the "Pergolenweg" of the Memorial to the Socialists at the Zentralfriedhof Friedrichsfelde.
 The official SED obituary called him one of the "closest comrades of Ernst Thälmann," founder of the KPD.
 Three official memorial brochures omitted any mention of his leadership or activity in the KPO.